2026 Summer Workshops are live!

-Dive into the River Clyde Pageant creative community!
-Whether you're drawn to performance, music, puppetry, design, or the health of Island’s ecosystems, our workshops welcome everyone to shape this summer's riverside spectacle, which runs July 23-26 and July 30-August 2, 2026.
+Join the River Clyde Pageant creative community!
+Our workshops are open to all ages and experience levels—just bring your curiosity and readiness to create.
+Help shape this summer's riverside spectacle, July 23-26 and July 30-August 2, 2026.

 Can't commit to workshops?
 Join our volunteer team or donate instead!